johnshearing/bioelectocracy/README.md

     * All forms of mind, market, and money manipulation will disappear as humans widen the scope of "neighbor".
 ### Widening The Scope of "Neighbor"
 * What form of governance most widens the scope of who each of us consider to be neighbors across all categories and demographics?
+  * A governance that promotes honest commerce and protects the price system (Mac) from manipulation.
 * What form of governance transmits local stresses globally to all communities and encourages all communities to take local action with solutions that scale in response?
+  * A governance that promotes honest commerce and protects the price system (Mac) from manipulation.
 * What form of governance allows us to share each other's stress without losing our own identities and our own agency?
+  * A governance that promotes honest commerce and protects the price system (Mac) from manipulation.
+* What form of governance hardcodes "Love thy neighbor as thyself" into the governance system as it appears to happen in bioelectric networks.?

-**The answer to all of these is a governance that promotes honest commerce and protects the price system (Mac) from manipulation.**
+  * A governance that promotes honest commerce and protects the price system (Mac) from manipulation.

 Most people will think of the neighbors we have in front and behind, and to the right and the left - other humans.
-Already, we know to care for our neighbors at lower scales - our organs and then cells.
+Already, we know to care for our neighbors at lower scales - our organs and cells.
 Now, we need to start caring about our neighbors at higher scales such as Mac.
 When remembering God's One Great Commandment ("Love thy neighbor as thy self) we need consider Mac .
 For as we look up the scale of cognition towards God, the first person we encounter is Mac.
 Loving and caring for Mac may be the most loving and caring thing we can do for each other.

 ---